intarchboard/draft-use-it-or-lose-it/draft-thomson-use-it-or-lose-it.md

 Automated feedback systems are important for automated systems, or where error recovery is also automated.
 For instance, connection failures with HTTP alternative services {{?ALT-SVC=RFC7838}} are not permitted to affect the outcome of transactions.
-A feedback system for capturing failures in alternative services is therefore crucial to ensuring that failures are detected and the mechanism remains viable.
+An automated feedback system for capturing failures in alternative services is therefore necessary for failures to be detected.

 # Security Considerations